ambient-innovation/k8s-backup/README.md

 # k8s-backup
-Kubernetes backup solution by exporting all k8s-components into YAML files and Uploading them to S3 Bucket.
+Kubernetes backup solution by exporting all k8s-components into YAML files and Uploading them to S3 Bucket archived and encrypted with a password.

-It will encrypt these backups and upload them to an S3 bucket.
+- The following K8s components/objects are extracted:
+  - Secrets
+  - Config Maps
+  - Deployments
+  - Services
+  - Ingress
+  - Persistent Volumes
+  - Cronjobs

 ## Usage
 ```